Axios vs Fetch: Which Should You Use in 2025?

 | Timeouts & cancellation | Supports timeout natively; cancellation via AbortController | Use AbortController manually |

-| Progress tracking | Supports progress in browsers; limited in Node without extra setup | Needs ReadableStream workaround |
+| Progress tracking | Supports progress in browsers; limited in Node without extra setup | Requires manual ReadableStream handling; limited in Node without extra setup |

-| Browser & node support | Broad support including old platforms | Modern platforms only |
+| Browser & node support | Broad support, including old platforms | Modern platforms only |

 | Bundle size | ~11.7kB (gzipped) | 0kB (native) |